 Summer is one of my favorite times of the year!
 I adore all the wonderful fruits and vegetables that are in abundance at the local farmers’ markets and the beautiful warm days and long summer nights are perfect for having family and friends over for a delicious summer dinner.

 I use my outdoor and indoor grill for cooking up all kinds of tasty recipes during the summer months.
 Today I’m sharing my recipe for grilled summer vegetable quinoa.
 This easy recipe is fantastic for a simple and light summer dinner and a great way to eat more vegetables.
-This recipe is also versatile to serve for many different people’s tastes and health needs because it’s grain-free, gluten-free, dairy-free, vegetarian, paleo, and vegan.
+This recipe is also versatile to serve for many different people’s tastes and health needs because it’s grain-free, gluten-free, dairy-free, vegetarian, and vegan.

 I marinate the zucchini, orange bell peppers, yellow bell peppers, and shallots in balsamic vinaigrette before grilling them on a stovetop grill which adds deep flavors and keeps the vegetables juicy and tender.
 Once the vegetables are done cooking, I serve them with steamed quinoa and top with additional balsamic vinaigrette, juicy tomatoes, green onions and parsley.